Meet the 2024 Class of Institute Fellows!

 Alexander Burns, Ph.D., visiting assistant professor, Franciscan University of Steubenville, to support research for a book project, Firm Battalions and American Fire: The Continental Army and Military Europe, which places the tactical experiences of the Continental Army in a European context.
 (2024 North Carolina Society of the Cincinnati Fellowship, in honor of Ellen McCallister Clark)

 Justin Cherry, baker in residence at George Washington’s Mount Vernon, to examine the Baking Department that fed Washington’s army in the Mid-Atlantic and in particular the individuals who were baking and providing food to the troops, for a work project titled, “Unlikely Soldiers: The Bakers of Washington’s Army, 1778-1781.”
-(2024 Thomas Jay McCahill III New Hampshire Society of the Cincinnati Foundation Scholarship)
+(2024 Thomas Jay McCahill III Fellowship of the Society of the Cincinnati in the State of New Hampshire)

 Matthieu Haroux, Ph.D. candidate at the University of Paris 1 Pantheon-Sorbonne, to conduct research on the life and military philosophy of Jean-Baptiste Donatien de Vimeur, comte de Rochambeau, for his dissertation titled, Rochambeau ou le Gout du Service Arme de L’Etat.
 (2024 Frank Mauran Fellowship)